ClementTsang/unicode-ellipsis/README.md

 # unicode-ellipsis
-A crate to truncate Unicode strings and ellipsis to them.
+A crate to truncate Unicode strings and add ellipsis to them.